 The story of how Rushden developed from a village to a town has been recorded elsewhere by several local historians with the help of photographs and memories.

 The town has three large parks and several “pocket” parks.
 There are many clubs and organisations appealing to different tastes and ages many of these take part in the “Party in the Park” every year.
-The annual Cavalcade of Historic Transport is deservedly popular and attracts people and their vehicles from all parts of the country.
+Of particular note is the Rushden Historical Transport Society (RHTS), based at the Rushden Train Station, which holds several events throughout the year.

 As with most towns, shopping in Rushden has changed with the advent of out of town supermarkets but there are still many interesting small shops in the high street.

-In 2001, according to the census, there were almost twenty-six thousand people living in Rushden, and with the new housing estates being built on all sides of the town the increase in population which began in the nineteenth century looks set to continue.
+In 2011, according to the census, there were almost 30,000 people living in Rushden, and with the new housing estates being built on all sides of the town the increase in population which began in the nineteenth century looks set to continue.